 |CUSTOMER SERVICE AND SUPPORT|

-|Service level agreement (SLA)||No information provided.||No information provided.||24 hours answer guaranteed.||No information provided.|
+|Service level agreement (SLA)||No information provided.||24 hours SLA.||No information provided.|

-|Branch service available||No||Yes, in all major cities and towns.||Yes, Berlin.||Yes, Frankfurt (Fintiba), Hamburg (Sutor Bank).|
+|Branch service available||No||Yes, Berlin.||Yes, Frankfurt (Fintiba), Hamburg (Sutor Bank).|

 |DeGiS opinion on Blocked Account Service||It is important to have a high availablity and service levels in place, especially during peak seasons like the semester start.
 A local office can be beneficial but DeGiS does not find it necessary as everything can be handled online.|